pycollada/meshtool/README.markdown

 Texture Operations
 ------------------
-* ``--save_mipmaps`` - Saves mipmaps to disk in concatenated PNG format in the same location as textures but with an added .mipmap
+* ``--save_mipmaps`` - Saves mipmaps to disk in tar format in the same location as textures but with an added .tar.
+The archive will contain PNG or JPG images depending on source file.
+DDS support depends on [Panda3d](http://www.panda3d.org/)

 EXAMPLES
 ========